OUR TERMS OF BUSINESS

 We will often produce only an electronic copy of the file unless it is impractical to do so.

-External auditing and due diligence
+External auditing, due diligence and legal rankings

 Your files may also be reviewed in a due diligence exercise relating to the sale or transfer of all or part of our business, the acquisition of another business by us or the acquisition of new business.
 If you do not wish your file to be used in this way, please let us know as soon as possible.

 If you have any objection to your file being reviewed or a case summary being used as part of any chambers awards submission for legal research or ranking purposes, then please let us know in writing so that we can exclude your file accordingly.

 Terminating your instructions

 You may end your instructions at any time by giving us notice in writing.
 We can keep your papers and documents to the extent that the law allows while our charges or disbursements are outstanding.